meltano/meltano/docs/docs/meltano-cli.md

 ### Select Pattern

-Meltano select patterns are inspired by the glob syntax you might find in your operation system.
+Meltano select patterns are inspired by the [glob](https://en.wikipedia.org/wiki/Glob_(programming)) syntax you might find in your operating system.

   - `*`: matches any sequence of characters
   - `?`: matches one character